Pollinator Paradise Toolkit

 • If you really feel the need to cut back your dead stems in the early spring cut them at different heights, from 8 to 24 inches (20 to 60 cm).
 This variation will allow different-sized bees an opportunity to nest.

-• In the spring and summer female bees will create a pollen ball, lay an egg, and then create a chamber in the stalk.
+• In the spring and summer female bees use the cut stems (and sometimes other stems as well!) will create a pollen ball, lay an egg, and then create a chamber in the stalk.
 She will repeat this process to the end of the stalk and will seal off the nest.